The Facts and Fiction of Cloning

 Understanding the real science behind the headlines and the hubbub.

-considered one of the greatest hopes for curing diseases like diabetes, Parkinson's disease, and paralysis caused by spinal cord injury.
+For the first time, researchers have successfully cloned a human embryo -- and have extracted stem cells, the body's building blocks, from the embryo.
+Stem cells are considered one of the greatest hopes for curing diseases like diabetes, Parkinson's disease, and paralysis caused by spinal cord injury.

 What Is Cloning?

 Before you decide where you stand on this debate, you'll need to understand where the science is today.
 To put it all in perspective, WebMD asked some renowned scientists to explain precisely what cloning is and what it isn't.
 Popular depictions -- from the ominous hordes of worker drones in the futuristic novel Brave New World to Michael Keaton's comic time-saving duplicates in the film Multiplicity -- have almost nothing to do with reality.

 "Clones are genetically identical individuals," says Harry Griffin, PhD.
 "Twins are clones."
 Griffin is assistant director of the Roslin Institute -- the lab in Edinburgh, Scotland, where Dolly the cloned sheep was created in 1997.

 Usually, after sperm and egg meet, the fertilized cell begins dividing.
 Remaining in a clump, the one becomes two, then four, eight, 16, and so on.
 These cells become increasingly specialized to a particular function and organize into organs and systems.
 Eventually, it's a baby.

 Sometimes, though, after the first division, the two cells split apart.
 They continue dividing separately, growing to become two individuals with the exact same genetic make-up -- identical twins, or clones.
 This phenomenon, though not entirely understood, is far from unusual.
 We've all known identical twins.